emaj9/computing-workshop/cw-website/pages/research-notes.md

 - technology, and particularly the design of new digital devices, derived from math and science are necessary tools for fulfilling Freire’s vision of humanization and societal transformation.
+- teachers were resistant too - hard to break the role of "supervisor"
+- initally students felt "lost" page 20
+- "well intentioned educators can often be wrong about what matters to a specific community p 22
+- technology is a tool of humanization. tech allows for creation, expression, and interaction -- all very human things!
+- knowledge has no intrinsic value beyond culutral capital - bordieu
+- this example of "cp" doesn't really do as much as i thought to consciou-ize the students, they didn't really do too much about their oppression IMO. cp is so scattered, who decides what is and isn't?

 ### Why Doesn't This Feel Empowering?
 Working Through the Repressive Myths of Critical Pedagogy
 e ellsworth, 1990